doubleqiao/catheter_ws/README.md

 [Connect] Could not load configuration from config/Slave_1001.xml "No such port: 'Valve X' while looking for port 'Master.slave.Valve X'"

+# Problem-unsolved
+In the orocos deployment manuel, the statement path and import have some differences on "whether search the subdirectories" and "whether it is the preload or directly load".
+My question is whether the import searches all the paths or the path searched is indicated by the $ROS_ACKAGE_PATH?

+# Some learning aspects-ROS

+## Why we often need to do "source devel/setup.sh"?
+In ROS, the ROS_PACKAGE_PATH is used for the ROS system to search packages, and that is why we need to do the source.
+The goal of source is to change the environmental variable ROS_PACKAGE_PATH to include the path where your workspace or the packages are in.

 ## Workspace overlay

 ### Why workspace overlay?